Cougar model in 1/72 scale Italeri / (Revell) kit (converted)

 The two larger rear windows (seen in STEP 2 of the instructions) were openened up, as incidated on the insides of the fuselage halves.
 (Version"C"). part 17C is not needed.

-Also, the Dutch AF Cougar can be made
+Also, the Royal Netherlands AF Cougar can be made

 as in model in various configurations: